 1 Mr. Sykes was a director of Parallel Energy Trust (a TSX listed company) from March 2011 to February 2016.
 Parallel Energy Trust filed an application in the Court of Queen's Bench of Alberta for creditor protection under the Companies' Creditors Arrangement Act (Canada) and voluntary petitions for relief under Chapter 11 of the United States Bankruptcy Code.
-In the Chapter 11 proceedings, the U.S. Bankruptcy Court approved the sale of the assets of Parallel Energy Trust filed for bankruptcy under the Bankruptcy and Insolvency Act (Canada) and a notice to creditors was sent by the trustee on March 4, 2016.
+In the Chapter 11 proceedings, the U.S. Bankruptcy Court approved the sale of the assets of Parallel Energy Trust and the sale closed on January 28, 2016.
+On March 3, 2016, the Canadian entities of Parallel Energy Trust filed for bankruptcy under the Bankruptcy and Insolvency Act (Canada) and a notice to creditors was sent by the trustee on March 4, 2016.

 Securities held as of March 19, 2021

 Deferred Meets share ownership guidelines

 Common shares share units Total value 2 (including 50% common shares)

-13,306 12.159 \$935 , 839 yes
+13,306 12.159 \$935,839 yes